Contact us

 - Step 3: PGY1 residents receive two days off for the exam plus one travel day if required

 - Up to three months may be taken for personal/family emergencies (FMLA).
-Salaries/benefits are stopped during this time and you may be required to make up this time at the end of your residency.
+Salaries/benefits may be stopped during this time and you may be required to make up this time at the end of your residency.

 It is strongly encouraged that residents review the board eligibility requirements for their own specialty.
 Many boards (including ABFM) require 36 months of training.
 Paid leave (e.g., vacation, sick) cannot be accumulated or carried over from contract year to contract year.
 It is at the discretion of the program director to require verification from a clinical provider.